U(2) is Right for Leptons and Left for Quarks: Outlook and Conclusions

 \section{Outlook and Conclusions}

-In this work, we introduce a minimally broken $\text{U}(2)_{q+e}$ flavor symmetry as a simple, cohesive framework for explaining the observed flavor parameters.
-A closely related flavor symmetry has an attractive realization in $ \SU(5) $ Grand Unified Theories (GUTs).
-In the spirit of this letter, only the first two generations $10^\alpha$ ($\alpha=1,2$) of matter representations form a doublet of $ \U(2)_{10} $, into which the right-handed up-type quarks are also embedded, extending the $ \U(2)_{q+e^c} $ variation to $ \U(2)_{q+e^c+u^c} $.
-In contrast to previous work~\cite{Barbieri:1996ae, Roberts:2001zy, Masiero:2001cc, Linster:2018avp} on $ \SU(5) $ GUTs with $ \U(2) $ flavor symmetry, all lepton doublets and right-handed down-type quarks contained in the $\bar 5 $ representations are singlets under $ \U(2)_{10} $.
-This allows for Majorana masses of the light neutrinos and large leptonic mixing.
-We note that $\SU(2)_{10}$ can be gauged without introducing chiral anomalies, leaving the realistic model construction for future work.

-With the $10^\alpha$ forming doublets under $ \U(2)_{10} $, the up- and charm-quark Yukawa couplings are doubly suppressed by spurion insertions, whereas the top Yukawa coupling arises at tree level.
-Interestingly, the $ \SU(5) $ GUT realization hints at another layer of flavor symmetry to explain the smallness of $y_b$ and $y_\tau$.
-One may introduce an additional symmetry acting non-trivially on the $\bar 5^p$ ($p=1,2,3$), thereby ensuring the smallness of $y_b$ and $y_\tau$, and that the first two generations of down-type quarks and charged leptons are also doubly suppressed.
-The simplest example is presumably a $\mathbb{Z}_2$ symmetry where the $\bar 5^p$ and a spurion $V_Z$ are odd, while all other fields are even.\footnote{In this case, the light-family down-type and charged lepton Yukawas are generated by doubly-suppressed GUT operators of the form $ x_{p}^i \bar 5^p 10^\alpha 5^*_\mathrm{H} V_{i\alpha} V_Z $, while the bottom and tau Yukawas arise from singly-suppressed $y_p \bar 5^p 10^3 5^*_\mathrm{H} V_Z $ operators.}

-More generally, taking $\U(2)_{q+e}$ flavor symmetry as a new starting point opens up various so far unexplored routes in flavor model building.
-As discussed above, this involves UV completions where the symmetry is gauged, investigating its variants with different $\U(1)$ factors, as well as extending it by a next layer, e.g., in the context of GUTs.
-Furthermore, its implications for supersymmetric (SUSY) extensions of the SM, where the flavor symmetry also shapes the soft SUSY breaking terms, will be interesting to study.
+With an eye to the future, taking $\U(2)_{q+e}$ (or $\U(2)_{q+e^c+u^c}$) flavor symmetry as a new starting point opens up various unexplored routes.
+As discussed above, this involves UV completions where the symmetry is gauged, investigating its variants with different $\U(1)$ factors and extending to the next layer, e.g., in the context of GUTs.
+Furthermore, its implications for SMEFT analyses with flavor symmetries, predictions for soft supersymmetry breaking terms, proton decay, etc., will be interesting to study.
+We have illustrated some of the initial ideas in Sections~\ref{sec:SMEFT} and \ref{sec:model}.